Church Services

 The STFK Science Café and Kid's Café are sponsored by a pro-science Evangelical Church called Spirit and Truth Fellowship of Knoxville.
 However, during Science Café meetings, discussion will be restricted to topics of science only.
 Religious viewpoints shall not be presented.
 Within the context of the Science Café and Kid's Café, Spirit and Truth Fellowship of Knoxville does not advocate religion.
 For more information, contact David Spakes, spakes@spirit-and-truth.net.

-UT Science Forum
+UT Science Forum (Tennessee)

+If you are in the vicinity of the University of Tennessee main campus in Knoxville, Tennessee at lunchtime on Fridays, stop by the Thompson-Boling Arena Café and attend.
+Take your lunch with you or purchase lunch on site.
 Presentations by distinguished professors and researchers are 40 minutes long and are followed by a question-and-answer session.
 The UT Science Forum is free and open to the public.

-All pages on this web site are ©2023 by Spirit and Truth Fellowship of Knoxville
+All pages on this web site are ©2025 by Spirit and Truth Fellowship of Knoxville

 Spirit and Truth Fellowship / contact@spirit-and-truth.net